 Dual Certification: M.A.T.
 Content Areas and Teacher of Students with Disabilities

-After the application deadline, candidates will be notified about the next step in the application process, which may include interviews (with a departmental Graduate Program Coordinator and/or admission committee), writing samples, and portfolio review or audition (the latter applies to art and music candidates).
+Candidates will be notified about the next step in the application process, which may include interviews (with a departmental Graduate Program Coordinator and/or admission committee), writing samples, and portfolio review or audition (the latter applies to art and music candidates).

 Students who are accepted to the program will be assigned two Graduate Program Coordinators whom students should consult each semester.
 Since students' backgrounds differ, they should not take courses without advisement.
 The program requirements listed for these programs are generic and may differ in detail for individual students.